Texas man dies after contracting flesh-eating bacteria in Gulf waters, officials say

 Dr. Emilie Prot, regional director with the Texas Department of State Health Services, told Fox News that while there are many species of the Vibrio bacteria, this patient died from Vibrio vulnificus – a flesh-eating bacteria.

-Vibrio are known to be found in coastal waters where oysters live and cause an estimated 80,000 illnesses and at least 100 deaths in the Untied States annually, according to the Centers for Disease Control and Prevention.
+Vibrio is known to be found in coastal waters where oysters live and cause an estimated 80,000 illnesses and at least 100 deaths in the Untied States annually, according to the Centers for Disease Control and Prevention.

 RITZ CRACKER PRODUCTS RECALLED AMID FEARS OF SALMONELLA